Filling MIDI Velocity using U-Net Image Colorizer: Methods

 The MIDI segment duration is a key consideration in our approach.
 Since a MIDI file often exceeds 3 minutes in length, we split it into short segments to manage computational load.
 The number of time frames \( T \) defines the temporal granularity of the MIDI-converted matrix, so the timestep resolution is given by:

 Unlike tasks that require high timestep resolution for precise event detection, our task leverages known MIDI timings, making a computationally efficient timestep resolution feasible.
-With a fix input size \( T=96 \) to keep size affordable, we experimented the segment durations of {5s, 10s, 15s, 20s} and found that 10 seconds yielded the best results, as detailed in our hyperparameter search.\footnote{wandb report: \url{https://api.wandb.ai/links/zhanh-uwa/wpzvcb76}} A 10-second segment likely provides superior semantic context by encapsulating a complete musical phrase (e.g., four measures at 120 BPM) compared to other durations we tested.
+With a fix input size \( T=96 \) to keep size affordable, we experimented the segment durations of {5s, 10s, 15s, 20s} and found that 10 seconds yielded the best results, as detailed in our hyperparameter search.\footnote{wandb report has concluded our experiment history of hyperparameter searching, available at: \url{https://api.wandb.ai/links/zhanh-uwa/wpzvcb76}} A 10-second segment likely provides superior semantic context by encapsulating a complete musical phrase (e.g., four measures at 120 BPM) compared to other durations we tested.